lfricken/ti/core/readme.md

 After any space combat, you may commit forces to one planet for a ground invasion.

 ## Scattered and Regrouped Forces
 When your forces retreat, they are assigned to the scattered forces pool.
 At the end of each round, all scattered go to the regrouped forces pool.
 Units in the regrouped forces pool may be built at no resource cost during production.
-They still impact production limit.
+They still impact the produce limit.

 ## Scrap Pool
 Units that die are moved here.
 At the end of the round, the owner earns 50% of the value rounded down as Goods and removes the units.

 ## Technologies